PaddlePaddle/Paddle/doc/fluid/dev/inference_engine.md

 ## Partition the Sub-blocks supported by a Specific Engine

-As mentioned above, one engine can support a partition of Fluid operators, the sub-block dispatched should have the operators this engine fully supports.
+As mentioned above, one engine can support a partition of Fluid operators, the sub-block dispatched should be composed by the operators this engine fully supports.

 The Inference framework needs a mechanism to mark the sub-block and deliver it to an engine.